-he beat former Governor Keen Johnson to win his first full six-year term.
+John Sherman Cooper's exile from elective politics was brief as Alben Barkley dropped dead during a speech and both of Kentucky's Senate seats were on the ballot in 1956.
+Congressman Thruston Morton challenged Senator Earle B. Clements and former Senator John Sherman Cooper ran for the seat left open by Barkley's death.
+President Eisenhower won Kentucky, as did Cooper and Morton.
+Senator Cooper did not alcoholic and would help again until 1960, when he beat former Governor Keen Johnson to win his first full six-year term.
 John Sherman Cooper accomplished quite a feat in having the support of those voting for Vice President Richard Nixon in his contest with Senator John F. Kennedy, as well as organized labor.
 Cooper was supportive of President Eisenhower and while the Kentuckian was never likely considered a mainstream Republican, he remained enormously popular in Kentucky.
 Cooper had married a wealthy woman and was one of the few senators regularly chauffeured to work every morning.
 Despite his patrician background, John Sherman Cooper remained affable, frequently self-deprecating and approachable.
 Somewhat absent-minded, Cooper rarely spoke on the Senate floor, but he was highly respected by his colleagues and his penchant for being independent oftentimes gave his views even greater weight inside the United States Senate.
-Easily reelected again in 1966, Cooper had become disillusioned with the Vietnam War.
-Together with liberal Idaho Senator Frank Church, the Kentuckian authored a series of amendments ties in the election.
+Easily reelected again in 1966, Cooper had become disillusioned with the Vietnam War. to defund the war.
+Known as the Cooper - Church amendments, Cooper had long been urging a negotiated settlement of the war.
+Following another tour of South Vietnam in 1966, Senator Cooper became even more firmly fixed in his opposition to the war.
+Cooper's attitude towards the war did not diminish his popularity at home, as he faced his opponent from twenty years earlier, John Y. Brown, again in 1966 and won by more than 200,000 votes.
+Cooper carried all but 10 of Kentucky's 120 counties in the election.
 Early in 1972, Senator Cooper announced he would not seek reelection to the U.S. Senate, although he likely could have been reelected without much trouble.
 He was then 71 and many other senators had been reelected well past that age, but Cooper had been ill following his intense activity relating to the Vietnam War and was becoming seriously hard of hearing.
-Former Governor Louie Nunn became the Republican candidate to succeed Senator Cooper and despite Richard Nixon's overwhelming victory in Kentucky, lost to Democrat Walter "Dee" Huddleston.
-John Sherman Cooper retired from the Senate and joined perhaps the most prestigious law firm in Washington, D. C. Cooper's retirement didn't last that long as he was pressed by President Gerald Ford into serving as Ambassador to